Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 User research through listening to support calls

-We immediately scheduled listening sessions with support staff to understand the issues users were facing firsthand.
+Right away we scheduled listening sessions with support staff to understand the issues managers at client companies were facing firsthand.

-Additionally, we met with staff handling orders, bookings, and complaints to learn what information they needed from clients and what clients should be able to enter themselves.
+Additionally, we met with staff handling orders, bookings, and complaints to learn what information they needed from client compnaies and what managers should be able to enter themselves.

 Speeding up decision-making through sketching